yoyz/picoloop/README.md

 - b : fix ps vita LTRIGGER and RTRIGGER
 - b : fix the SELECT+UP/Down to change volume, but not change the track
 - b : MAX_PATTERN_BY_PROJECT update to 128 for all platform, but not PSP, opendingux, gp2x
+- c : introduce a SELECT+RIGHT|LEFT to speed up reduce the tempo on the main menu a little like elektron box

 V0.75abcdef: